neilcomber/JSNotebook/README.md

-## A standalone code sandbox that allows you to write and document code.
+## A standalone code sandbox that allows you to write and document code - with both preview and markup windows.

 Written with React & Typescript.